StevenTammen/StevenTammen.github.io/pages/about.md

 ### Background

 I think it is only fair for authors of websites to disclose enough information about themselves for readers to make informed decisions about whether or not they are trustworthy.
-Transparency is obviously key for things like conflicts of interest, but because all humans are subject to [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases), giving some degree of general background is beneficial even in cases where authors feel themselves to be above such things.

 In this spirit, here is some relevant information about me:

 **Conflicts of Interest**